top of page

 I was given the idea of creating a website, but like my former master, let's call him Mr. B., I too wished to remain anonymous.
 I've dreamed of having even more of a solitary hermitage, with no followers, little outside help, and, most importantly, no social interactions whatsoever.

+However, as the years passed, I realized that solitude, at least partially, is something that one needs to overcome if they wish to become more successful, and to better spread their ideas to the world.
 At first, my books were not e-books.
 They were physical, and I had to manually find people who would agree to receive them from me.
-I wished to remain not only a physical hermit, but a virtual one as well.
+I wished to remain not only a physical hermit, but a virtual one as well, living like a shadow.
 I used to believe that much of what society has to offer is unnecessary.

 Nonetheless, although I still hold some of that position about society, I realized that benefit should, at times, overcome necessity.
-After all, when you want to attract people to your site, for example, interaction could be very beneficial, and people will still visit your website.
+After all, when you want to attract people to your site, for example, interactions could be very beneficial, and people will still visit your website.

 I feel quite bad for this unexpected thing that became not only an obstacle but an actual block in the way of an even bigger hermithood.
 I guess it was my mistake to choose monotonous jobs, but I didn't know any better.
-In fact, no one could predict it at all in my life back then, because chronic fatigue is something that is pretty much unknown even to some professionals.
+No one can expect a 5-year long fatigue that worsened with each year from a 1 year worth of work.

 I mean, just think about it.
 Let's say you're at work and you're doing your job well.
 Suddenly, a certain choke in your neck emerges.
 Still, there is more to be done before the day is done, but as you continue your work, this feeling of "choke-ness" is only getting bigger and bigger, like a virus.
 The next day, you find yourself even more "choked", until you physically can't resume your work.

 Perhaps you can have it longer, but the job still needs to be done.
-Ultimately, you realize that you just don't fit for this job, even though you're a loyal worker who wants to be as productive as they should.
+Ultimately, you realize that you just don't fit for this job, even though you're a loyal worker who wants to be as productive and professional as they should.

 My former master, Mr. B., likes very much being in the shadows of anonymity.
 He told me that it gives him better clarity.
 When I asked him once if he would like to share an article of his here, he told me that his "material does not need to be replicated".
-The same was true about my deceased grandfather, who didn't publish anything of his own, only his own.
+It was unfortunately the same was true about my deceased grandfather, who didn't publish anything of his own, only his own.

 This...
 I wouldn't call this egotism, but why not share your work with the world?
-Why stay in solitude and let around 10–20 people read your material, when you can let hundreds, if not thousands, do it instead?
+Why stay in solitude and let around 10–20 people read your material (allegedly), when you can let hundreds, if not thousands, do it instead?
 Of course, you don't need the internet to be an author, but why not use the internet when it could bring much benefit, even if it overcomes the ascetic value of necessity?

 To be sincere, blogs are certainly the future (aside from very short videos such as reels).
 They provide not only monetary success but also better exposure.
 Why seek more exposure?
 Because if we look at it in a utilitarian way, the more exposure you have to the world, the better you can contribute to it.
 That is one of the main reasons I even considered giving up on book-writing and focusing on blogs -- because even though writers don't need blogs to be writers, blogs can enormously help.

-This is why I came up with this philosophical principle: when the benefit is bigger than necessity, and it is indeed a benefit and not a counter-productive opportunity, then it outweighs the ascetic concept of necessity.
+This is why I came up with this philosophical principle: When the benefit is bigger than necessity, and it is indeed a benefit and not a counter-productive opportunity, then it outweighs the ascetic concept of necessity.

 That means the following: if you're hungry and you have a piece of cake in front of you and nothing else, why suffer?
 If you're not diabetic, overweight, or whatever makes this idea counter-productive, then you should take the cake, even if it means to "sacrifice" some of your health.